-Last week, we discussed the various rule changes and COVID adjustments that will impact the 2021 Oscars race, such as the changes that have been made to the selection process and issues of diversity and inclusion (click here to read the full article).
+Last week, we discussed the various rule changes and COVID adjustments that will impact the 2021 Oscars race, such as the changes that have been made to the selection process and issues of diversity and inclusion (read Part 1 of our 2021 Oscar preview).
 This week, we’re looking at the films that have been released so far in 2020.

 There are very few clear nominees that have been released this year.
 In an alternate universe, we would have seen big studio contenders like Tenet and Soul in wide release.
 Cannes would have given us a few contenders in May.
 Nebulous awards buzz would be growing as we approach the Fall festival season.
 And the smorgasbord of movies pushed off to 2021 would still be approaching.

 Da 5 Bloods is the only 2020 release so far that seems to be a likely Best Picture nominee at the 2021 Oscars.
 It benefits from glowing reviews, incredibly strong buzz, high viewership with Netflix’s support, and a renewed appreciation of Spike Lee’s work in the wake of the death of George Floyd.
 That the Do the Right Thing filmmaker has never even received a Best Director nomination is a travesty, and the feel is that he is due.
 It echoes Martin Scorsese and The Departed – Da 5 Bloods may not be the strongest film by the auteur, but it is a worthy member of his canon and an appropriate time to honor an all-time great.
 I cannot help but think voters will be motivated to honor a black film maker this year and I suspect Spike Lee is going to win Best Director absent a truly transcendent movie on the horizon.